How to Grow Your B2B eCommerce Business With Amazon Business

-A huge pro for selling on Walmart Marketplace is access to their free 2-Day Shipping policy.
+A massive pro for selling on Walmart Marketplace is access to their free 2-Day Shipping policy.
 Walmart’s 2-Day Shipping is their answer to Amazon Prime, enabling faster shipping without the need for subscriptions.
 Why is this so beneficial for sellers?
 It helps motivate interested shoppers to push that ‘checkout’ button and make the purchase.

 Note: To qualify your products for Walmart’s 2-Day Shipping, you will need to show that your brand offers on-time shipping and delivery, tracking rates higher than 95% of the time and that you have a cancellation rate of less than 2%.
-Additionally, you will need to have a robust customer support system in place and make at least 100 orders per 30 days.
+Additionally, you will need to have a robust customer support system and make at least 100 orders per 30 days.

 Overall, Walmart’s checkout process is super quick and easy.
 Add that to the fact that Walmart is continuously investing in new technology, and you can be sure buyers on the marketplace have a smooth shopping experience.
 A good checkout process is vital to limiting cart abandonment and improving your sales chances.
 Walmart is also seen as a trustworthy brand, meaning potential shoppers on this marketplace will feel more comfortable sharing their card information, as there is inherent trust in the brand.

 Another key benefit for eCommerce brands adding Walmart Marketplace to their selling channels is the built-in tools.
-These include analytics tools you can use to monitor your product listings and shopping behavior – providing valuable data you can use in Walmart Marketplace and across other marketing strategies.
+These include analytics tools you can use to monitor your product listings and shopping behavior - providing valuable data you can use in Walmart Marketplace and other marketing strategies.
 But that’s not all!
-With Walmart Marketplace, you also get other unique tools such as their Speciality listing tool, designed to help you streamline your product listings and inventory management – which seamlessly works with multichannel management tools like StoreAutomator.
+With Walmart Marketplace, you also get other unique tools, such as their Specialty listing tool, designed to help you streamline your product listings and inventory management - which seamlessly works with multichannel management tools like StoreAutomator.

-So, now that you know why you should be selling on Walmart Marketplace, let’s look at the how!
+So, now that you know why you should be selling on Walmart Marketplace let’s look at the how!

-Once approved – which should take two to three weeks – you will receive an “Invitation to Sign Up” letter.
+Once approved - which should take two to three weeks - you will receive an “Invitation to Sign Up” letter.
 Here, you will need to sign the Walmart Marketplace Retailer Agreement.
 This will formally outline the roles and responsibilities of the marketplace and you, the seller.
-You can pre-read this contract here.

 There you have it: the benefits of selling on Walmart and how you can get started.
 As we stated at the start, this can be a highly lucrative market for boosting sales, but only if you’re a well-established store.
-You will also need to make sure that you don’t try to cut and paste other marketplace strategies for Walmart.
+You will also need to ensure you don’t try to cut and paste other marketplace strategies for Walmart.
 Instead, you will need to develop a selling and marketing strategy specifically for this marketplace, based on their analytics and customer behavior.